Irene Roberts (Home and Away): Development

+The character is known for her fostering role and has been seen as a mother figure by several young characters during her time in the show, including Selina Cook (Tempany Deckert), who had a relationship with Irene's son Damian Roberts (Matt Doran), Chloe Richards (Kristy Wright), Chloe's daughter Olivia Fraser Richards (Raechelle Banno), siblings Hayley (Bec Hewitt) and Nick Smith (Chris Egan), Sasha Bezmel (Demi Harman), Geoff (Lincoln Lewis) and Annie Campbell (Charlotte Best), Belle Taylor (Jessica Tovey), and Joey Rainbow (Alex O'Han).

 Writers created a heart problem story for Irene which occurs after she suffers from stress.
 Irene endures a painkiller addiction, her relationship with Paris ends and she tries to cope with Tasha Andrews' (Isabel Lucas) wayward behaviour.
 Irene's health deteriorates when she tries to help fellow alcoholic Kit Hunter (Amy Mizzi) remain sober.
 Irene accompanies Kit to an Alcoholics Anonymous meeting and talks to the group about her own experiences.
 She then collapses with chest pains and is taken to hospital.

 McGranger told a reporter from Inside Soap that Irene has "a wake up call" regarding her health.
 She explained that while Irene does not have a heart attack, her arteries are blocking in the first stages of heart disease.
 Irene takes her health scare seriously because of her past experiences with alcohol abuse.
 McGranger said that "being a recovering alcoholic, Irene has done a lot of damage to her body over the years, and she sees this as a warning of worse things to come."